alok-jhaa/DSAforDataScience/README.md

 # DSAforDataScience

-This repository contains all DSA concepts/resources for Data Science starting from OOPS.
+This repository contains resources and notes for Data Structures and Algorithms (DSA) for Data Science, starting from Object-Oriented Programming (OOPS) in Python.

-# README
+---

 ## oops_python.ipynb

-This Jupyter notebook provides a comprehensive introduction to Object-Oriented Programming (OOP) concepts in Python.
-It covers the following topics with explanations and code examples:
+This Jupyter notebook provides a comprehensive introduction to Object-Oriented Programming (OOP) concepts in Python, with explanations, analogies, and practical code examples.

+### Topics Covered

-- **Classes and Objects**: Understanding blueprints and instances.
+- **Classes and Objects**
+  - What is a class?
+  - How to create objects (instances)
+  - Example: Parrot class and objects

+- **Constructors**
+  - Purpose of `__init__`
-- **Constructors**: Initializing object state using `__init__`.
+  - Initializing object attributes
+  - Example: Human and Car classes

+- **Variable Types**
-- **Variable Types**: Local and global variables in Python.
+  - Local vs Global variables
+  - Using the `global` keyword

-- **Types of Methods**:
+- **Types of Methods**
   - Instance Methods
   - Class Methods (`@classmethod`)
   - Static Methods (`@staticmethod`)
+  - Analogies for each method type

+- **Quiz Section**
+  - Practice questions on instance, class, and static methods

-- **Inheritance**:
+- **Inheritance**
   - Single inheritance
+  - Overriding methods
-  - Using `super()` to access parent class methods
+  - Using `super()` to call parent methods
+  - Real-world examples

+- **Polymorphism**
+  - Compile-time (method overloading, operator overloading)
+  - Runtime (method overriding)
+  - Duck typing examples

+- **Encapsulation**
+  - Concept and motivation
+  - Example code

+---

 ### Usage

-Open `oops_python.ipynb` in Jupyter Notebook or VS Code to view and run the code cells interactively.
+Open [`oops_python.ipynb`](oops_python.ipynb) in Jupyter Notebook or Visual Studio Code to view and run the code cells interactively.

-### Contents

-- Markdown cells explain each concept.
-- Python code cells demonstrate practical examples.
-- Quiz section for self-assessment.

 ### Requirements